foo123/FILTER.js/readme.md

 #FILTER.js

-__A JavaScript Library for Image/Video Processing and Filtering using HTML5 APIs__
+__A pure JavaScript Library for Image/Video Processing, Filtering and Computer Vision__

-This is a library for filtering images/video in JavaScript using HTML5 features like Canvas, WebWorkers, WebGL and SVG (in progress).
+This is a library for processing images/video in pure JavaScript using HTML5 features like Canvas, WebWorkers, WebGL and SVG (in progress) or analogs in Node.js (todo).

 **version 0.7** **IN PROGRESS DO NOT USE**